kevinwlu/fye/2026/README.md

 * [*The Secret Syllabus: A Guide to the Unwritten Rules of College Success*](https://press.princeton.edu/books/paperback/9780691224428/the-secret-syllabus) 2022
   * [Jay Phelan](https://lifeboat.com/ex/bios.jay.phelan) received his PhD in biology from Harvard University and is on the life sciences faculty at UCLA.
 He is the author of *What Is Life?
 A Guide to Biology* and (with Terry Burnham) the international bestseller *Mean Genes* (2001).
   * [Terence Burnham](https://www.chapman.edu/our-faculty/terence-burnham.aspx) received his PhD in business economics from Harvard and is a finance professor at Chapman University.
 His books include *Mean Markets and Lizard Brains* (2005).
 1. The Big Picture: Every Culture Has Rules and Norms.
-Some Are Written, But Many Are Not\
+Some Are Written, but Many Are Not\
 *Setting Goals: It’s Not the Plan, but the Planning*
 2. Not Having a Career Plan on Day 1 Usually Is Better Than Having One
 * [Steve Jobs](https://en.wikipedia.org/wiki/Steve_Jobs)